bhk/rio/doc/concepts.md

 ## Interfaces

-The set of behaviors that define a data value constitute its interface.
-This includes named properties (using the `.` operator), behaviors associated with infix operators, and meta-properties (e.g. enumeration of named properties).
+Abstractly, an interface is the set of behaviors that are supported by an object (aka value).
+More concretely, in Rio an interface is a *reified* concept that expresses guarantees about an object, such as a set of methods that are supported, and (eventually and optionally) type signatures for those methods.

 A given data value may be accessed via more than one interface.
-A mechanism like COM's QueryInterface can be used to interrogate values and obtain interfaces.

-Wrapper interfaces can also be constructed, adapting objects written for one "dialect" to another.
+The `as` operator can be used to obtain an alternative interface to a value, with semantics very much like that of `QueryInterface` in COM.
+For example, interfaces are stateless -- easy requirement to comply with in Rio, given that everything is immutable!

 ## Objects

+Constructing an object that supports one or more [reified interfaces](#interfaces) will involve bringing together those interfaces and a set of method implementations that satisfy them.

+A more ad hoc approach will be available for creating one-off instances and interfaces.

-The syntax or mechanism for defining methods is TBD.
+The precise syntax or mechanism for defining methods is TBD, as is the precise mapping of the object model to the core VM constructs.

 ------------------------------------------------------------------------